sfigg/commercialization-public/docset/customize/unattend/microsoft-windows-tabletpc-platform-input-coreassociationdataassociationelementvalue.md

 `Value` specifies information to associate a Tablet PC monitor to a digitizer.

 This setting requires the string values of: *DigitizerPattern*, *AdapterPattern*, and *MonitorPattern*.
-For information about finding the Device String or Device ID values, see the MSDN® articles: [DISPLAY\_DEVICE](http://go.microsoft.com/fwlink/?LinkId=140784) and [EnumDisplayDevices](http://go.microsoft.com/fwlink/?LinkId=140787).
+For information about finding the Device String or Device ID values, see the MSDN articles: [DISPLAY\_DEVICE](http://go.microsoft.com/fwlink/?LinkId=140784) and [EnumDisplayDevices](http://go.microsoft.com/fwlink/?LinkId=140787).

 **Note**
 Some portions of these patterns may change depending on installation order.
 For best results, only use portions of the string that are unique to the device.